Court upholds conviction of officer in slaying of Black man - WTMJ

 “The evidence was compelling and the trial was fair.
 The family of Corey Jones achieved a measure of justice, as no one is above the law,” Aronberg said.

-Raja’s attorneys and lawyers for the Jones family did not immediately respond to emails seeking comment.
+Raja’s attorneys did not respond to an email seeking comment.
 His attorneys could appeal the ruling to the Florida Supreme Court.

 Raja is serving his sentence at a north Florida prison.